RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>19</sup> And Rachel died, and was buried in the way to Ephrath, which [is] Bethlehem.
 <sup>20</sup> And Jacob set a pillar upon her grave: that [is] the pillar of Rachel’s grave unto this day.
 <sup>21</sup> And Israel journeyed, and spread his tent beyond the tower of Edar.
 <sup>22</sup> And it came to pass, when Israel dwelt in that land, that Reuben went and lay with Bilhah his father’s concubine: and Israel heard [it].
-Now the sons of Jacob were twelve :
+Now the sons of Jacob were twelve:
 <sup>23</sup> The sons of Leah; Reuben, Jacob’s firstborn, and Simeon, and Levi, and Judah, and Issachar, and Zebulun:
 <sup>24</sup> The sons of Rachel; Joseph, and Benjamin:
 <sup>25</sup> And the sons of Bilhah, Rachel’s handmaid; Dan, and Naphtali: